-I’m a big fan of Fab.com CEO Jason Goldberg (or at least his writing).
+I’m a big fan of Fab.com CEO Jason Goldberg’s product philosophy.
 He recently wrote a blog post of 90 things he learned from founding 4 technology companies, and every point is a gem.
 Here are my favorite four:

 It’s all about the product.
 Always has been.
 Always will be.
 The only thing that matters is how good your product is.
 All the rest is noise.
 At Fab, our virtual product is our website & apps, our physical products are the merchandise we sell, and our experience product is our operations and service.
 Getting all 3 parts of our product right is everything.

 It’s not about you, part 2.
 It’s not about you, it’s about your customers.
 At Fab we have been focused from day 1 on making our customers smile.
 From the start we said that we would never make a decision as to what features to build or what products to sell based on revenue alone, rather we would focus on things that make our customers smile and by doing so lots and lots of revenue will fall out over time.
 Sticking to that philosophy has been one of the keys to Fab’s success.

 Follow your gut, and back it up with data.
 At Fab we like to say that we start with emotions and then support our emotions with data to learn whether our emotions were right.
 But, it’s emotions that come first.
 I firmly believe that’s how it should be.